 Education and qualifications:

-Master of Business Administration (MBA) from Alliance Manchester Business School
+Master of Business Administration (MBA), Alliance Manchester Business School

 Director of Growth and Development, Projects Business Unit